rjocoleman/toggle-hidden-files-service/README.md

 ## Usage

 From the Services Menu select "Toggle Hidden Files".
 This will toggle the current Finder preference and restart Finder.
-Finder should restart at your previous Windows.
+Finder should restart with your previous session/windows intact.

 Suggested Keyboard shortcut: `⇧ ⌘ .`, this can be set in System Preferences > Keyboard > Keyboard Shortcuts > Services > General.
 This remians compatible with the modal dialogue keyboard shortcut, and extends it to Finder wide.

-Further information on keyboard shortcuts at [Apple's KB](http://support.apple.com/kb/PH3957)
+Further information on keyboard shortcuts at [Apple's KB](http://support.apple.com/kb/PH3957) or